Want to discover the classics? You’ve come to the right place.

 Interlibrary Loan services are readily available to students, faculty and staff, offering access to the collections of libraries throughout the country and the world.
 The Reference Department provides instruction on research techniques for students at all collegiate levels.
 This instruction includes structured sessions for groups of students, a five-week, 1-credit Advanced Library Research course, and walk-in or private sessions for help on specific projects.

 The St. John the Evangelist Library has been designed to grow to a collection size of 130,000 monographic volumes, 5,000 audio and video cassettes or alternate media, 30,000 bound periodical volumes, and a total of some 500 current subscription titles—in both print and electronic formats.
-The Library’s Lower Level houses five classrooms, two student computer labs, a Media/Language Lab, and a multipurpose room.
-St. John the Evangelist Library is the center of the academic life of the Christendom College campus, and is open 94 hours every week.
+The Library’s Lower Level houses seven classrooms, a Media/Language Lab, and a student-run coffee shop called Sacred Grounds.
+The St. John the Evangelist Library is the center of the academic life of the Christendom College campus, and is open 94 hours every week.